arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ![Creating a Global Variable](./assets/global-variable.png)

-A New Variable Window will appear, set **TP00** as the variable name (This is just a name, not related to the name of the input, so you can set a name of your choice).
+A New Variable Window will appear, set **TP00** as the variable name.
+This is just a name, not related to the name of the input, so you can set a name of your choice.

 ![Set a Variable Name](./assets/variable-name.png)